 ami_preprocessing_type indicates which type of pre-processing interpolation model should be used to re-sample the attenuation map sample values at the same resolution as the associated video before applying it to the associated video frame.

-Value 0 specifies an interpolation of type bicubic.

-Value 1 specifies an interpolation of type bilinear.

-Value 2 specifies an interpolation of type Lanczos.

-Value 3 specifies that a proprietary user-defined process is used.
+The semantics of the values assigned to this field are described in Table 4.

+Semantics of the values assigned to ami_preprocessing_type.